 Visual Designer Job Description

 What is a Visual Designer?
-A Visual Designer creates visual concepts – using computer software or by hand – to communicate ideas that inspire, inform and captivate their target audience.
+A Visual Designer creates visual concepts – by hand or with design software – to communicate ideas that inspire, inform and captivate their target audience for their brand.
 A Visual Designer will typically work on websites, apps and marketing assets.
 In many cases, Visual Designers work closely with the marketing or advertising team to create visuals that align with the brand identity.
 They tend to be creative types with experience in visual arts or graphic design.
 A Visual Designer's role might also extend to motion design, user interface design and user experience design.

 Publish this job for free